oneAPI Software Tool Flow Frame for FPGAs by Intel

 CXL is designed to be an industry open standard interface for high-speed communications, as accelerators are increasingly used to complement CPUs in support of emerging applications such as artificial intelligence and machine learning.

-The double-width IA-860m and IA-865m cards features the ground-breaking M-series Intel® Agilex™ 7 FPGA which adds support for up to 32GB of in-package HBM2e memory and DDR5 (see product pages for details on supported memory types).
-These are incredible platforms for High Performance Computing – especially for applications that are memory-bound.
+The double-width IA-860m card features the ground-breaking M-series Intel® Agilex™ 7 FPGA which adds support for up to 32GB of in-package HBM2e memory.
+This is an incredible platform for High Performance Computing – especially for applications that are memory-bound.

 BittWare can support CXL because both the Agilex™ I-series and M-series FPGA families feature hard IP allowing for full bandwidth Gen5 x16 configuration support, with minimal use of FPGA fabric resources.